 Generic Name: methyltestosterone

-Note: This page contains side effects data for the generic drug methyltestosterone.
-It is possible that some of the dosage forms included below may not apply to the brand name Virilon.
+Note: This document contains side effect information about methyltestosterone.
+Some of the dosage forms listed on this page may not apply to the brand name Virilon.

 For the Consumer

 Females: Amenorrhea, other menstrual irregularities, inhibition of gonadotropin secretion, virilization (e.g., deepening of the voice, clitoral enlargement).

 Applies to methyltestosterone: compounding powder, oral capsule, oral tablet

 Endocrine side effects have included gynecomastia.
 Cautious use is recommended in patients with existing gynecomastia.

 During exogenous administration of androgens, endogenous testosterone release is inhibited through feedback inhibition of pituitary luteinizing hormone (LH).
 Large doses of exogenous androgens may suppress spermatogenesis through inhibition of pituitary follicle stimulating hormone (FSH).